zsiki/ulyxes/doc/ubuntu_istall.rst

 	cd ~
 	git clone https://github.com/zsiki/ulyxes.git

-You can move the whole ulyxes install directory to any other place inyour file system and you can also rename the ulyxes install directory.
+You can move the whole ulyxes install directory to any other place in your file system and you can also rename the ulyxes install directory.
 You had better not to change directory and file names under the install directory.